Privacy Notice for Applicants

 Company Name: Bluefield Operations Limited: registered number: 10796068

-Data Privacy Officer: Gillian Mantle, Sole Legal Counsel, Bluefield Services Limited.
+Data Privacy Officer: Catherine Brennan, Legal Director, Bluefield Services Limited

 This Notice concerns the personal data this Company collects and processes relating to job applicants, current and former employees, partners, workers, volunteers, apprentices, interns and consultants to manage the relationship between them and the rights and obligations governing the use and handling of information received.